craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 # Weapon Specials
 Each of the following "Specials" may only be used once between rests.

 ### Bash
 In replacement of a weapon attack, you can attempt to perform a powerful bash.
 Your target must succeed on a

 ### Pummel
+As a bonus action on your turn, you may make two weapon attacks.

 ### En-Route

-During a weapon attack on your turn, if you have moved more than five feet this turn, you may attack an additional time.
+If you have moved more than five feet this turn, you may make attack an with your weapon action against a target you pass or will pass by the end of your turn.

 ### Pin